JoGorska/mileage-tracker/README.md

 - type attribute is unnecessary for JavaScript resources.
 I tried various different cdn links for jquery, they all had same effect as this one.

 Solution was found by another student Dom Quail He has suggested to right click on the page and get to source code and copy the html from there.
 I was copying the HTML code from inspect the page -> edit as HTML and paste it to validator.
-Once I copied HTML from the source code - the validator wasn't raising the above errors and it found other errors that were not raised previously.
+Once I copied HTML from the source code - the validator wasn't raising the above errors.

 ### Form fields styling
 Problem with displaying form fields using |as_bootstrap.